ua-snap/alfresco_inputs/vegetation/metadata/iem_vegetation_metadata.md

 i.
 In the areas around south Sasketchewan there are large areas of prairie, which also coincides with the bread basket of Canada since their green revolution.
 Since this area is not boreal forest and is a heavily human-will dictated environment (since it is mainly farms) it is not a good candidate to include in this classification.  **removed the Canada Ecozone "Prairie" and Canada Ecoregion "Interlake Plain" & "Boreal Transition"; both of which exist to the North of the excluded "Prairie" Canda Ecozone.
 This was determined to be removed by examining the input NALCMS Land Cover map and inspecting visually that there were little to no trees in these areas.

 ii.
-To extent the "coastal" region beyond the southern extent of southeast Alaska, it was determined that the Canada Ecozone "Pacific Maritime" should be classed as coast to differentiate between coastal and non-coastal wetlands.
+To extend the "coastal" region beyond the southern extent of southeast Alaska, it was determined that the Canada Ecozone "Pacific Maritime" should be classed as coast to differentiate between coastal and non-coastal wetlands.
 Therefore this was added to the non-"Intermontane Boreal" classes from the Unified Ecoregions of Alaska map.

 iii.
 The southern-most extent of the new coastal vs spruce bog layer is the international border between Canada and the U.S.